What's going on at Whakaari/White Island? Large plumes spotted from volcano

 "It was like, woah, what's happening?"

-A local fisherman, who didn't want to be named, was boating off the coast of Whakatāne this morning and said the activity at White Island was "as good as I've seen it for awhile".
+A local fisherman, who didn't want to be named, was boating off the coast of Whakatāne this morning and said the activity at White Island was "as good as I've seen it for a while".

 "There's no wind so it's just going straight up."